+\textbf{Remark 2.} Although all of the above results are proven for the Cech complex of circular arcs on the circle, similar behaviour are observed in the Rips complex constructed on the circle as well.
+Indeed, modifying Theorem B for the Rips complex immediately yields the following: for the Rips complex constructed from a finite random sample on a circle, all odd-dimensional spheres appear with positive persistence and probability approaching 1.
+Analogues of Theorems A and C for the Rips complex could not be immediately obtained with methods in this paper.

-\textbf{Structure of the paper.}\footnote{We remark that the theorems A1, A2, B, C aren't proven in sequential order; they are arranged in that order for a clean exposition of the main results.} In Section 2 we prove Theorem A1, i.e. compute the expected Euler characteristic precisely.
-In Section 3 we analyse the limiting spikes of the expected Euler characteristics.
-In Section 4 we use the classification of homotopy types arising from a nerve complex of circular arcs, to give constraints on homotopy types and compute probabilistic bounds.
-Theorem A2 and Theorem C are proven in Section 4.
-In Section 5 we use the classical method of stability of persistence diagram to prove Theorem B; this section works separately and doesn't use the Euler characteristic method.
+\textbf{Structure of the paper.} In Section 2 we prove Theorem A1, i.e. compute the expected Euler characteristic precisely.
+In Section 3 we prove Theorem A2 (Proposition \ref{main prop 1}), by analysing the limiting spikes of the expected Euler characteristics.
+In Section 4 we prove Theorem A3 and Theorem C, by using the classification of homotopy types arising from a nerve complex of circular arcs, thereby giving constraints on homotopy types and compute probabilistic bounds.
+In Section 5 we prove Theorem B, by using the classical method of stability of persistence diagram; this section works separately and doesn't use the Euler characteristic method.

 Theorem C takes the most work to prove.
 It is a simplified version of Theorem \ref{elder C}, which has a few more parameters that can be tweaked to obtain similar variants of Theorem C. Theorem \ref{elder C} is obtained by combining three ingredients: Propositions \ref{main prop 1}, \ref{main prop 2}, and \ref{main prop 3}.